Noso-Project/NosoDart/doc/request_nodes_doc.md

 We offer you an easy-to-use construction in which we create a connection to a node, send it a request and receive a response List<int> (UnicodeChar).

-**Recommend that you do not forget to handle exceptions, as well as check the response for emptiness and errors.**
+**it is recommended that you do not forget to handle exceptions, as well as check the response for emptiness and errors.**

 ```dart
 // request - A command to request a node, which can be obtained in NodeRequest.